mikrono/tModLoaderWiki_kr_ko/Intermediate-Guide-to-AI.md

 Projectile.NewProjectile(npc.Center.X, npc.Center.Y, ToPlayer.X * 5, ToPlayer.Y * 5, ProjectileID.WoodenArrow, 50,0f,255, npc.WhoAmI);

 // In the spawned Projectile
-Something s = Main.Something([(int)projectile.ai[0]];//not how I put (int) here - since the ai parameters are floats and can be decimals, I have to cast them to a whole number to access the array(Note this does not round, it just removes everything past the decimal point.)
+NPC owner = Main.NPC([(int)projectile.ai[0]];//not how I put (int) here - since the ai parameters are floats and can be decimals, I have to cast them to a whole number to access the array(Note this does not round, it just removes everything past the decimal point.)
 ```
 One final thing to note is that you can pass npc.Target as an ai parameter and get the target player with Main.player.
 ### Making Phases